 Some of Lord Scarman’s recommendations were enshrined in law via the 1984 Police and Criminal Evidence (PACE) Act, which created a new code for police behaviour and the Police Complaints Authority, and established the legal basis of many of the stop and search powers used by police in England and Wales today.
 These powers have since been amended by various pieces of legislation, but still form the foundation of suspicion-based stop and search powers.

 Four decades on from the passing of the PACE Act, stop and search continues to be one of the most controversial police powers in the UK.
+The government is relentlessly pursuing their mission of expanding stop and search powers to crack down on protestors, activists, and anyone else caught up in the far-reaching legislation they're desperate to enact.

 Sources and further reading